Pohela Boishakh: In Chittagong

 Pohela Boishakh celebrations in Chittagong involves similar traditions of that in Dhaka.
 The students of the fine arts institute of Chittagong University brings the Mangal Shobhajatra procession in the city, followed by daylong cultural activities.

 At DC hill & CRB, a range of cultural programmes are held by different socio-cultural and educational organisations of the city.
 The Shammilito Pohela Boishakh Udjapon Parishad holds a two-day function at the hill premises to observe the festival, starting with Rabindra Sangeet recitations in the morning.
 In the late afternoon, through evening, Chaitra Sangkranti programme is held to bid farewell to the previous year.

 At the Chittagong Shilpakala Academy, different folk cultures, music, dances, puppet shows are displayed.

 India

-Bengalis of India have historically celebrated Poyla Boishakh, and it is an official regional holiday in its states of West Bengal and Tripura.
+Bengalis of India have historically celebrated Pohela Boishakh, and it is an official regional holiday in its states of West Bengal and Tripura.
 The day is also called Nabo Barsho.

 West Bengal

-Poila Boisakh has been the traditional New Year festival in the state, with the new year referred to as the Noboborsho.
+Pohela Boisakh has been the traditional New Year festival in the state, with the new year referred to as the Noboborsho.
 The festival falls on 14 or 15 April, as West Bengal follows its traditional Bengali calendar, which adjusts for solar cycle differently than the one used in Bangladesh where the festival falls on 14 April.

 Notable events of West Bengal include the early morning cultural processions called Prabhat Pheri.
 These processions see dance troupes and children dressed up with floats, displaying their performance arts to songs of Rabindranath Tagore.